Bo887/cont8ner/README.md

 # Cont8ner

-A set of scripts to create and delete a simple linux container in its own network/PID/mount namespace.
+A set of scripts to create and delete a simple linux container. **Use at your own risk.**

 Usage: